4front/website/docs/install/local-install.md

 ## Prerequisites

 ### Dnsmasq
-A common local development setup is to use [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to resolve any `.dev` HTTP request to the local IP `127.0.0.1`.
+A common local development setup is to use [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to resolve all requests for a particular top level domain to the local IP `127.0.0.1`.
 This avoids having to create a host file entry for every new virtual app created.
+The `4front-local` package assumes a `.dev` top level domain.

-Homebrew makes installation a breeze:
+[Homebrew](http://brew.sh/) makes installation a breeze:

 ~~~sh
 $ brew install dnsmasq